 The accounting curriculum focuses on the current theories and practices of the accounting profession.
 The content is designed to prepare majors to work effectively in a broad range of organizational positions requiring specialization in accounting.

-A bachelor of science degree in accounting requires a minimum of 30 credits and completion of the Veritas Program.
+A bachelor of science degree in accounting requires a minimum of 30 credits and completion of the core curriculum.